Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Bounding the number of points mapping into a subgroup of small rank

 \begin{remark} It is conceivable that a more careful analysis of the functions $\lambda_\omega$ on annuli will result in a bound for the number of zeros that applies to differentials~$\omega$ that do not necessarily satisfy the conditions that $c(\omega)$ and/or~$a(\omega)$ (in the notation of Proposition~\ref{P:integration-A}) vanish.
 If this is indeed the case, then the condition $r \le g-3$ can be relaxed to $r \le g-2$ or even $r \le g-1$.
 However, in view of the facts that $\Log_0(z) = 0$ has infinitely many solutions in~$\Q_p$ and that the number of solutions to $z^{-1} + a v(z) + z = 0$ is unbounded when the valuation of~$a$ can be arbitrarily negative, it is very likely that more subtle arguments will be necessary to obtain uniform bounds under these less restrictive assumptions. \end{remark}

-\begin{remark} We sketch two variations of the approach taken here. \begin{enumerate}[(i)] \item One possibility is to prove a result like Theorem~\ref{T:local-main} above for \emph{semi-stable} curves.
+\begin{remark} We sketch two variants of the approach taken here. \begin{enumerate}[(i)] \item One possibility is to prove a result like Theorem~\ref{T:local-main} above for \emph{semi-stable} curves.
 Since a curve of genus~$g$ over a $p$-adic field~$k$ acquires semi-stable reduction over an extension of~$k$ of degree bounded in terms of~$g$ only, this implies the general result.
 The advantage of this approach is that the structure of the special fiber of the minimal regular model is much easier to understand, so the discussion of the combinatorics of arithmetic graphs as in Section~\ref{S:AG} can be bypassed.
-The disadvantage is that the explicit bounds one obtains are much worse, since one is effectively working over much larger fields.
-This approach is taken by Katz, Rabinoff and Zureick-Brown~\cite{KRZB} in their generalization of the result to arbitrary curves. \item Another variation is to prove directly that for a given hyperelliptic curve~$C$ of genus~$g$ over~$k$, one can partition $\PP^1(k)$ into $\ll q g$ disks containing at most one branch point and $\ll g$ disks containing exactly two branch points and annuli containing no branch points of the hyperelliptic covering map $\pi \colon C \to \PP^1$.
+The disadvantage is that the explicit bounds one obtains are much worse, since one is effectively working over much larger fields. \item Another possibility is to prove directly that for a given hyperelliptic curve~$C$ of genus~$g$ over~$k$, one can partition $\PP^1(k)$ into $\ll q g$ disks containing at most one branch point and $\ll g$ disks containing exactly two branch points and annuli containing no branch points of the hyperelliptic covering map $\pi \colon C \to \PP^1$ as in Lemmas \ref{L:disk} and~\ref{L:annulus}.
 Since each of the former gives rise to zero, one or two residue disks on~$C$ (when $p$ is odd) and each of the latter gives rise to zero, one or two annuli, one obtains a result similar to Proposition~\ref{P:DAbounds}.
 The advantage is again that one circumvents the discussion of arithmetic graphs, which, however, has to be replaced by a discussion of partitions of~$\PP^1(k)$ as above.
-A disadvantage of this approach is that it is restricted to hyperelliptic curves from the start. \end{enumerate} No matter which approach is taken, Proposition~\ref{P:good-A} remains the crucial ingredient of the proof. \end{remark}
+A disadvantage of this approach is that it is restricted to hyperelliptic curves from the start.
+Another advantage is that with some modifications it also works for $p = 2$. \end{enumerate} No matter which approach is taken, Proposition~\ref{P:good-A} remains the crucial ingredient of the proof. \end{remark}